zoeyzyhu/pydisort/doc/README_pypi.md

 ---

-pip 20.1.1
+pip 22.3.1
-setuptools 47.3.1
+setuptools 65.6.3
-wheel 0.34.2
 ```

 A `requirements.txt` file lists the exact third party Python packages and their versions needed to replicate another virtual environment.
 This is useful for ensuring that developers and production servers have identical packages with identical versions.
 It’s also useful for ensuring that students and the autograder have identical packages with identical versions.

-See the list of package dependencies provided in a `requirements.txt` file.
-This `requirements.txt` file is bundled with project starter files, so please download the appropriate project starter files before proceeding.
-Your output might be different.
+See an example list of package dependencies provided in a `requirements.txt` file below.bei

 ```
 $ cat requirements.txt
 tomli==2.0.1
 ...
-zipp==3.1.0
+zipp==3.15.0
 ```

 Install the package dependencies.
 Your output might be different.